dk14/bell/README.md

 - usually received S about 1.5..2.5 for randomly generated settings and statistically significant number of measurements (1000 for each S); so it violates inequality sometimes, which is enough for "always <= 2" formulation
 - increasing number of measurements make it harder but still possible to receive violations; so even such dynamic S is a legal mathematical expectation of current experiment, despite the fact that high order expectation for S itself seems to be 2.

-**Theoretical explanation**:

-It seems that we have non-standrard mathematical expectation here.
-So expectation of S calculated by experiments (both real and simulated) is wrong.
-If we believe in law of large numbers - it should be S = 2.0 with error 2*(sqrt(2) - 1) for such distributions.

 Pros: